the-rodrigo/scilab-minquad/README.md

 ## About

-The program generate a graphic and a linear equation from the points xi inputted by the user
+The program generate a graphic and a linear equation from a number of points xi inputted by the user

 ## Graphs